node-base/base/README.md

 ## Contributing

-This document was generated by [verb](https://github.com/verbose/verb), please don't edit directly.
+This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit directly.
 Any changes to the readme must be made in [.verb.md](.verb.md).
 See [Building Docs](#building-docs).

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/node-base/base/issues/new).
+For bugs and feature requests, [please create an issue](../../issues/new).
+Or visit the [verb-readme-generator](https://github.com/verbose/verb-readme-generator) project to submit bug reports or pull requests for the readme layout template.

 ## Building docs